nychealth/EH-dataportal/content/data-stories/zappa/index.md

 | Tier 2 | All                               | All               |
 | Tier 3 | N/A                               | N/A               |

-{{< figure src="Zappa2.png" alt="The menu with dropdown has "All ZIP Codes" selected".
-The "Modify Traffic & Emissions" also open and can be edited." >}}
+{{< figure src="Zappa2.png" alt="The menu with dropdown has 'All ZIP Codes' selected.
+The 'Modify Traffic & Emissions' also open and can be edited." >}}

 **Next, Input emissions or traffic change**